By Cameron Mohr

 This run and speech have been on nearly every gaming news site since the event.
 All week after the run Half received messages from so many people saying that his words resonated with them.
 Not all of them had disabilities themselves.
 There was even a thread about the run on the Speedrun subreddit which is currently one of the top rated threads on the forum.
 Half told me that the impact this run had on people and all the messages are what motivate him to continue trying his best.
 He would also like to note that even though he can use his right hand to brace his controller he does not do this at events because he does not want people to think that he can only do what he does because of bracing the controller.

 Some of Half’s favorite runs from this GDQ were Super Mario Land 2, Skyrim, Freedom Planet and Vulajin’s Bastion and Escape Goat 2.
 In general he enjoys watching games with lots of movement options, things like Shovel Knight Plague of Shadows, Super Time Force Ultra, Guacamelee and more.
 His advice for any new runners is to pick a game you love.
 You’ll be playing it for many hours so you may as well enjoy it.
 Also try to get involved with that game’s community, as most people are welcoming both online and at the events.
+If you are looking for more gaming websites, then try scr888 mobile.

 I met Boyks for the first time at AGDQ this year and saw him again in March at Californithon.
 He ran Pepsiman at Californithon and the game was accepted for SGDQ as well.
 This turned out to be one of the most beloved runs of the event, filling the stream room to the point where people were standing because all seats were taken.
 The game features a mascot for the soda Pepsi saving lives.
 It is a hilarious watch and features the main character sprinting through all sorts of ridiculous levels.